 Minister Morneau Meets With Private Sector Economists

-As the Department of Finance continues its pre-budget consultations, Finance Minister Bill Morneau met today with a group of Canada’s leading private sector economists to gather their views on the Canadian and global economies.
+Today, Finance Minister Bill Morneau met with Canada's leading private sector economists to gather their evaluation on the state of the Canadian and global economies, and their expectations for the months and years ahead.

 - Bill Morneau, Minister of Finance